Amira ©Tobias Friedrich

 • Kalimantan

-The Amira sails a wide variety of routes through the Indonesian islands with tours of different lengths.
+The Amira sails a variety of routes through the Indonesian islands, with trips of different lengths.

 Raja Ampat

-With over 600 coral species, a vast array of colorful macro life and many fish species of all sizes, Raja Ampat is a hotspot of biodiversity.
-Respected marine biologists have described this area as a "species factory".
+With over 600 coral species, a huge variety of colorful macro creatures, and lots of fish of all sizes, Raja Ampat is a biodiversity hotspot.
+Respected marine biologists have even called this area a 'species factory'.

-In West Papua, the Amira visits the most beautiful dive sites in Raja Ampat.
-The tour first takes you to the north of Raja Ampat, where the spectacular scenery and fish-rich dives are sure to delight.
+In West Papua, the Amira visits Raja Ampat's most beautiful dive sites.
+The tour first takes you to northern Raja Ampat, where not only the fish-filled dives but also the spectacular scenery will blow you away.

-The second part of the tour leads to the coral and macro paradise near Misool Island.
-Dive sites such as Gorgonian Passage, Fiabacet and many others guarantee overwhelmingly colorful and fish-rich dives.
+The second part of the tour takes you to the coral and macro paradise near Misool Island.
+Dive sites like Gorgonian Passage, Fiabacet, and many others guarantee incredibly colorful and fish-rich dives.

-The tour culminates at the famous dive sites at Daram or Balbulol.
+The tour wraps up at the famous dive spots near Daram or Balbulol.

 Misool & Triton Bay

-At Misool Island, guests can expect a colorful mix of beautiful reefs, macro life, lots of fish, sharks and wobegongs, but sometimes also strong currents.
+Near Misool Island, guests can expect a colorful mix of beautiful reefs, macro creatures, lots of fish, sharks, and wobbegongs, but sometimes also strong currents.

-Dive sites such as Fiabacet and Gorgonian Passage make every diver's heart beat faster.
-With the highest biodiversity of all, this magnificent diving area has already achieved worldwide fame.
+Dive sites like Fiabacet and Gorgonian Passage will make any diver's heart skip a beat.
+Boasting the highest biodiversity anywhere, this amazing dive area has already gained worldwide fame.

 Misool & Halmahera

-West Papua is without doubt the best diving area in Indonesia and one of the best diving destinations in the world.
-The Moluccas still offer many undived areas.
+West Papua is undoubtedly Indonesia's best diving area and one of the top dive destinations worldwide.
+The Moluccas still offer many unexplored dive spots.

-The tour leads from Sorong to the underwater highlights of Misool.
-The dive sites at Pulau Pisang offer oceanic dives with very good visibility.
+The tour takes you from Sorong to Misool's underwater highlights.
+The dive sites near Pulau Pisang offer oceanic dives with excellent visibility.

-In the south of Bacan, dives rich in currents and fish are on the program.
-Critter dives on black volcanic sand follow not far from here.
-The Guraici archipelago is home to some of Halmahera's best dive sites - with steep walls, colorful reefs and schools of reef fish.
+South of Bacan, you'll find dives packed with currents and fish.
+Not far from there, you'll do critter dives on black volcanic sand.
+The Guraici Archipelago is home to some of Halmahera's best dive sites – featuring drop-offs, colorful reefs, and schools of reef fish.

 Triton Bay & East Banda

-Triton Bay, located at the southernmost end of the Bird's Head of New Guinea, is a world-class dive site with its own fascination.
-It is rarely dived and boasts a wonderful diversity of species.
-Unique soft coral gardens, huge forests of black coral and rugged rocks make for fantastic scenery both above and below the water.
+Triton Bay, located at the southernmost tip of New Guinea's Bird's Head Peninsula, is considered an absolute world-class dive spot with its own unique charm.
+It's not heavily dived and boasts amazing biodiversity.
+Unique soft coral gardens, huge forests of black corals, and rugged rocks create fantastic scenery both above and below the water.

-East Banda is a little frequented but diverse tropical island landscape, where crystal clear water, beautiful drop-offs and endless gardens of table corals make every diver's heart beat faster.
-Schools of barracudas and Napoleon fish of impressive size can be encountered at the current-rich dive sites.
+East Banda is a less-visited but diverse tropical island landscape where crystal-clear waters, beautiful drop-offs, and endless gardens of table corals will make any diver's heart sing.
+At the current-rich dive sites, you'll encounter schools of barracudas and impressively large Napoleon wrasse.

 Forgotten Islands

-Deep blue, clear water, endless reefs, spectacular cliffs, colorful corals, schools of fish - a dream for every diver.
+Deep blue, clear water, endless reefs, spectacular drop-offs, colorful corals, schools of fish – it's a dream come true for any diver.

 Komodo (from/to Bajo)

-Dives at famous, fish-rich spots such as Castle Rock and Manta Valley make divers' hearts beat faster.
-Strong currents here lead to spectacular dives with large numbers of fish.
-Schools of fish, sharks and manta rays are almost guaranteed here.
+Dives at famous, fish-rich spots like Castle Rock and Manta Valley will make any diver's heart race.
+Strong currents here lead to spectacular dives with tons of fish.
+Schools of fish, sharks, or mantas are almost guaranteed here.

-South of Komodo is the island of Rinca with Horseshoe Bay.
-Magnificently overgrown steep walls and exceptional macro dives make Rinca another highlight of the tour.
-Cannibal Rock and Larry's Yellow Wall of Texas are also a treat for demanding divers.
+South of Komodo, you'll find Rinca Island with Horseshoe Bay.
+Beautifully overgrown drop-offs and incredible macro dives make Rinca another highlight of the tour.
+Cannibal Rock and Larry's Yellow Wall of Texas are a real treat, even for experienced divers.

 Kalimantan

-The dive sites around Maratua are characterized by steep walls with strong to very strong currents.
-The intact underwater world is home to beautiful corals, many turtles, reef sharks, eagle rays and an immense school of barracuda.
+The dive sites around Maratua are known for their drop-offs with strong to very strong currents.
+In the pristine underwater world, you'll find beautiful corals, lots of turtles, reef sharks, eagle rays, and a huge school of barracudas.

-The steep walls of Kakaban Island southeast of Martua offer great drift diving.
-Fox sharks, leopard sharks and other sharks are very common here.
-Kakaban is also home to Jellyfish Lake with a large number of harmless, non-noble jellyfish.
+The drop-offs of Kakaban Island, southeast of Maratua, offer fantastic drift diving.
+Thresher, leopard, and other sharks are very common here.
+Kakaban is also home to Jellyfish Lake, with a multitude of harmless, non-stinging jellyfish.

 (Source: Amira Dive & Travel AG)